mmesh/docs/docs/platform/administration/networks.md

 ## Operations

-You can manage your networks using the mmesh webUI or the mmesh CLI.
+You can manage your networks using `mmeshctl` or the mmesh webUI.

 ### WebUI: Networks